MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/models.md

 ### Usage

-These models do not currently support the same set of parameters as other models that use the chat completions API they only support a limited subset. `o1-preview` and `o1-mini` models will not accept system message role as part of the messages array.
+These models do not currently support the same set of parameters as other models that use the chat completions API they only support a limited subset. `o1-preview` and `o1-mini` models will not accept the system message role as part of the messages array.

 # [Python (Microsoft Entra ID)](#tab/python-secure)